openbmc/openbmc/upstream-layers/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

       configuration choices by putting together information from a leaf configuration and all of its ancestors.

+      When the same keyword is present in a nested configuration and in one of its ancestors, the values are merged with Python ``+`` semantics.
+For example, lists are appended and strings are concatenated directly.
+String values such as ``description`` should include any needed separators in the configuration data.

    -  ``bb-env-passthrough-additions`` (*optional*): List of environment variables to include in :term:`BB_ENV_PASSTHROUGH_ADDITIONS`.